EzyGang/py-cachify/docs/tutorial/locks/lock-as-decorator.md

 ## Parameters and Methods

-You can also use `lock` that py-cachify has as a decorator.
+You can also use the `lock` that py-cachify has as a decorator.

 It accepts the same parameters as a normal `lock` and also automatically detects which function it is being applied to (sync or async) and uses the correct wrapper.